 Note from Bruce E. Walkup:

 Would you like to know, as I do, if you are indeed directly related to other Wauchopes of various spellings around the globe?
-I first learned through an article in the SEP/OCT 2003 issue of “The Highlander” magazine that this knowledge is now within our grasp.
+I first learned through an article in the SEP/OCT 2003 issue of "The Highlander" magazine that this knowledge was now within our grasp.
 I subsequently commenced a Wauchope Surname DNA Project through the company Family Tree DNA.
-The cost for such a Y-DNA 12 marker study begins at a project discounted $99 per test, plus return postage.
-However, it is highly recommended to rather order the Y-DNA 37 marker test at $149, or even better the Y-DNA 67 marker test at $238.
+The cost for such a Y-DNA study is a few hundred dollars US.
 The test requires a simple swabbing of the inside cheek.
 Turn around time for results is about 6 weeks, but usually less.
 We each retain ownership of our own DNA.
 The company preserves the DNA for 25 years for your exclusive use.
-I have volunteered to be the required group administrator.
+I have volunteered to be one of the required group administrators.
 Detailed results, as only authorized by you, are tracked and analyzed at Wauchope/Walkup Surname - Family Tree DNA Project.
 I submitted my DNA sample as a genetic representative for the Joseph Vachub/Walkup line mentioned below.
 I have also identified at least the following modern male lines to be represented in the study:

 Wauchope of Niddrie, Midlothian (Edinburgshire), Scotland, also including -